-First Offense: Detention, Saturday School, in-school suspension, or out-of-school suspension.
+First Offense: Detention, Saturday School, in-school suspension, conflict resolution training, or out-of-school suspension.

 Second Offense: 3-20 days in-school suspension and/or out-of-school suspension.
 Third Offense: 10-40 days in-school suspension and/or out-of-school suspension.